 Choose the attractions you would like to see and let us sort out your day.

-The Saint Louis Science Center is one of four science museums nationwide that will host Destination Moon: The Apollo 11 Mission, a traveling exhibition from the Smithsonian’s National Air and Space Museum in Washington, D.C.
+The Saint Louis Science Center is one of four science museums nationwide that will host Destination Moon: The Apollo 11 Mission, an exhibition from the Smithsonian Institution Traveling Exhibition Service and the Smithsonian’s National Air and Space Museum in Washington, D.C.

 The special exhibition will feature the Apollo 11 command module Columbia, marking the first time in 46 years it has left the museum.
 Destination Moon will be at the Science Center from April 14 to Sept.
 3, 2018.
 The 49th anniversary of the moon landing is July 20, 2018.

 Click here for the full press release.